ycpcs/cs482-spring2019/assign/assign04.md

 Your second task is to document requirements to be addressed in [Milestone 4](assign05.html), which is *the final milestone*.
 You should create a new milestone (i.e., for Milestone 4) in your issue tracker, document requirements as issues in the form of use cases or user stories, and associate the issues with Milestone 4.

 # Deliverables
+Each team must also develop a poster for presentation at the Engineering and Computer Science Expo, which will be held on Thursday, May 2nd from 3:00 to 6:00 in Kinsley.
+The poster is due (printed and mounted on poster board) in class the same day as Milestone 3 (May 1st).

-There are no specific deliverables for this assignment other than the demonstration (including UML model, DB schema, and block diagrams of inter-related parts), documentation of individual progress, and documentation of requirements to be addressed in the next milestone.
+The only other specific deliverables for this assignment are the demonstration (including UML model, DB schema, and block diagrams of inter-related parts), documentation of individual progress, and documentation of requirements to be addressed in the final milestone.

 <!-- vim:set wrap: -->
 <!-- vim:set linebreak: -->